Ahmed-Azri/nesox/bin/README.md

 on mac: design and express featured work load into buildload.sh on mac: execute buildload.sh

+32 randomized workload is going to be constant!!! (naming: norm-variance-mean-timeinstant)

+manunally configurated should be named in (manu-num.ld) (for num in `seq -1 01 - 10`)

 on d0: loadall.sh
 on d0: collectdata.sh
 on d0: aggregate.sh